-Local Government (Finance, Plans and Reporting) Regulation 2010 (c) the expenses incurred by, and the facilities provided to, each councillor during the year under the local government's expenses reimbursement policy; and Refer Schedule 4 (d) a copy of the local government's expenses reimbursement policy; and Refer Schedule 3 (e) the number of local government meetings that each councillor attended during the year; and Refer Schedule 1 (f) the total number of the following during the year- (i) orders and recommendations made under section 180(2) or (4) of the Act; (ii) orders made under section 181 of the Act; and Nil (g) each of the following during the year- (i) the name of each councillor in relation for whom an order or recommendation was made under section 180 of the Act or an order was made under 181 of the Act; (ii) a description of the misconduct or inappropriate conduct engaged in by each of the councillors; (iii) a summary of the order or recommendation made for each councillor; and Nil station information
+Local Governme ent (Finance, Plans and Reporting) F Regulation 2010 (c) the expenses incurred by, and the facilities provided to, each councillor during the year under the local government's expenses reimbursement policy; and Refer to 'Schedule 5' on page 157. (d) a copy of the local government's expenses reimbursement policy; and Refer to 'Schedule 4' on page 148. (e) the number of local government meetings that each councillor attended during the year; and Refer to 'Schedule 1 (a) & (b)' on page 146. (f) the total number of the following during the year- (i) orders and recommendations made under section 180(2) or (4) of the Act; (ii) orders made under section 181 of the Act; and Nil (g) each of the following during the year- (i) the name of each councillor in relation for whom an order or recommendation was made under section 180 of the Act or an order was made under 181 of the Act; (ii) a description of the misconduct or inappropriate conduct engaged in by each of the councillors; (iii) a summary of the order or recommendation made for each councillor; and N/A (h) the number of each of the following during the year- (i) complaints about the conduct or performance of councillors assessed as frivolous or vexatious under section 177(4) of the Act; (ii) complaints referred to the department's chief executive under section 177(5)(a) of the Act; (iii) complaints referred to the mayor under section 177(5)(b) of the Act; (iv) complaints referred to the department's chief executive under section 177(6) of the Act; (v) complaints assessed by the chief executive officer as being about official misconduct; (vi) complaints heard by a conduct review panel; (viii) complaints dealt with by the chief executive officer under section 177(8) of the Act.
+Nil